Pramod Sawant, a man groomed by Manohar Parrikar himself

 Sawant has a big void to fill and is the only leader in the party right now who has the backing of the RSS.
 He takes over at a time when the BJP is looking at a leader who can lead the party in the state for the next 15 years.

-During the meetings that were held between the BJP and its allies the MGP and Goa Forward Party, there was no objection to Sawant's candidature.
+During the meetings that were held between the BJP and its allies the Maharashtrawadi Gomantak party (MGP) and Goa Forward Party (GFP), there was no objection to Sawant's candidature.
 The delay was owing to the allocation of the portfolios.

 Also Read | Pramod Sawant takes oath as Goa CM at 2 am ceremony, two allies get deputy CM post